Dark-Gran/Farstar-2/README.md

 - **Even more cards**
   - We talked about the almost 300 cards in the original game, but we actually have around _700 card drafts_ lying around from 5 Species containing 11 Factions (each with its own place in the Farstar universe).
 This includes different game mechanics for each Species, whether it's a twist on resources or a way they treat their Shipyard (or ships in general).
 - **Sound and Music**
-  - Well, the original game actually had both, but the music track is just a quick placeholder, and the quality of equipment (and, again, time) that we had to make the sounds was just to low to achieve anything decent.
+  - Well, the original game actually had both, but the music track is just a quick placeholder, and the quality of equipment (and, again, time) that we had back then to make the sounds was just to low to achieve anything decent,
 - **Better visual effects**
   - There is only a "necessary handful" of effects in game: most cards actually deserve their own, and there should be visual effects at certain points of plays that are just missing at this moment.
 And the effects that _are_ there were made with limited time too - especially the ship-explosion is just a placeholder.
 - **Better "Quality of life"**